 As soon as the list is handed out, I read each word aloud while the class highlights each vocab word.
 Then we do the first few examples together as a class.
 From there, I typically have them work alone for 10 minutes before getting together with a partner for another 10-15 minutes.

 Once students get the hang of the assignment, some can finish their associations in 10 minutes, and most can finish in 20.
 Otherwise, it becomes homework.
 The next step is to hand out a blank Vocab Bingo Board.
-The larger board uses more paper, but allows enough room to write the word and the defintion.
+The larger vocab bingo board uses more paper, but allows enough room to write the word and the definition.

 I keep small jars of bingo chips in a back cabinet so students can get them when their boards are complete.
 I use a cut apart word list which I then shuffle through to call out the words.
 From round to round, I will vary how I call.
 At first, I will read the word and the defintions.
 At times, I only do the definition and then they call out the word.
 Toward the end of class I might just say the word twice in quick succession.